 Considering only impression, click-through, and ad cost data, ad campaign 1 is the obvious top performer.
-For the same cost as the other two campaigns, it drove as many as 100 times the number of click-throughs of the lowest-performing campaign.
+For the same cost as the other two campaigns, it drove 100 times more click-throughs than campaign 3.

-However, that insight changes when we add revenue and ROAS data to the picture:
+However, that result changes when we add revenue and ROAS data to the picture:

 By adding revenue and ROAS data, we can now see that although ad campaign 1 drove the most traffic, ad campaign 3 generated the most revenue.